 This developmental growth is essential for her healing and stamina throughout life.
 It’s so much more than remaining the same and having troubles, suffering and pain disappear or lessen because she avoids challenges and obstacles.

-A vital part of the psychotherapy work we do together involves noticing, then stimulating and nurturing interests and abilities that lay dormant within her.
+A vital part of the psychotherapy work we do together involves noticing and then stimulating and nurturing interests and abilities that lay dormant within her.

 Perhaps they were never encouraged.
 Perhaps they were actively discouraged.
-She might be afraid to stretch into the unknown with a tender interest not fully developed .
+She might be afraid to stretch into the unknown with a tender interest not fully developed.
+Without a guarantee to succes in the past she may have stayed with her fear rather than attempt to reach.
 But the stretch is what develops her ability to live that interest.
 And when she follows what she cares about she discovers meaning and satisfaction in her life.

 That’s what propels a person through a meaningful life, and that’s what psychotherapy can bring when two people work deeply together with trust and commitment.